-- If you have separate mobile theme On for your site, then turn on the separate mobile cache.
+- If you have a separate mobile theme on your site, then turn on the separate mobile cache.

 Enable caching for logged in users if you have users who log in to access your site.
 If there are multiple users on your site, it will offer individual cache to those.

 Set the cache lifespan according to your convenience.
 I recommend keeping it 24 hours by default as the cache files will be removed automatically after 24 hours.

 Note: Setting this too low will clear the cache too frequently.
 On the other hand, setting it too high might cause visitors to miss the latest content on your site.
 But if you want an unlimited lifetime, set it as 0, and cache files will remain as it is.